brammerc/brammerc.github.io/research/suitbias/index.md

 	<div class="description">
 		<h1 class="cards-head"><a href="{{ site.url }}/research/suitbias/introduction.html" title="Read more">World-record bedlam!</a></h1>
 		<h2>The rate and prevalence of records</h2> <!-- limit to 37 characters -->
-		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment how many more what you think is enough</p>
-		<a href="{{ site.url }}/research/suitbias/introduction.html">Read More</a>
+		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment how many more what you think is enough <a href="{{ site.url }}/research/suitbias/introduction.html">Read More</a></p>
 	</div>
 </div>